codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 ### Standard OIDC claims

 OIDC provides a list of common claims, as described in [standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims){:target="\_blank"}.

-Generally, conditions are configured with both the audience (`aud`) and the subject (`sub`) claims to authorize access.
+Codefresh supports a subset of standard claims listed below.
+Generally both the audience (`aud`) and the subject (`sub`) claims are used to authorize access.

 * **audience (`aud`) claim**
   The `aud` claim is the Client ID, which is the URL of the Codefresh platform instance.
 * **subject (`sub`) claim**
   The `sub` claim is a string value concatenated from the different claims representing the precise authentication and authorization required for access.
+* **issuer (`iss`) claim**
+  The OIDC provider that issued the token, and is always `https://oidc.codefresh.io`.
+* **issued at (`iat`) claim**
+  The time when the ID token was issued.
+* **exp (`iat`) claim**
+  The time when the ID token is set to expire.

 The cloud provider verifies that the claims in the request token matches the claims defined in `aud` and the `sub` claims before issuing the ID token.

 ### Custom Codefresh claims
 Codefresh provides custom claims as listed in the table below.
-Use these claims to create conditions, as simple or as complex as you need to for granular access control.

-The specific claims you would use are determined by the pipeline's trigger type.
+The specific claims you would use are determined by the pipeline's trigger type, and change according to the workflow.
 Git triggers include several Source Code Management (SCM) claims to filter by repository, branch, and more.
+The custom claoUse these claims to create conditions, as simple or as complex as you need to for granular access control.

 | Custom Codefresh Claim   | Description                                                       |
 | ----------------- | ----------------------------------------------------------------  |